 Legendary pianist Mitsuko Uchida brings a deep insight into the music she plays through her own quest for truth and beauty.
 Renowned for her interpretations of Mozart, Schubert, Schumann and Beethoven, she has also illuminated the music of Berg, Schoenberg, Webern and Boulez for a new generation of listeners.

-In 2017 Mitsuko Uchida will embark on a Schubert Sonata series, featuring 12 of Schubert’s major works which she will tour throughout Europe and North America.
+In 2017/18, Mitsuko Uchida will embark on a two-year Schubert Sonata series, featuring 12 of Schubert’s major works which she will tour throughout Europe and North America.
 Main venues will include the Royal Festival Hall in London, Carnegie Hall in New York, the Berlin Philharmonie and the Vienna Musikverein.
 In the same season, she will also appear with the Berlin Philharmonic and Simon Rattle, the Chicago Symphony and Esa-Pekka Salonen and the Los Angeles Philharmonic and Gustavo Dudamel in addition to directing the Cleveland Orchestra in Mozart concerti.

 Mitsuko Uchida’s loyal relationship with the finest orchestras and concert halls has resulted in numerous residencies.
 She has been Artist-in-Residence at the Cleveland Orchestra and at the Berlin Philharmonic, the Vienna Konzerthaus, Salzburg Mozartwoche and Lucerne Festival.
 Carnegie Hall dedicated to her a Perspectives series entitled ‘Mitsuko Uchida: Vienna Revisited’ and the Concertgebouw a Carte Blanche series.